arj03/ssb-browser-core/README.md

 ssb-db.
 Overall there are two major parts: [`db`](#db) and [`net`](#net).

+I highly recommend looking at [ssb-browser-demo] for an example of how this library can be used to build applications.

 # config

 Loading the bundle-core file as above will use `browser.js`, meaning